sf-wdi-44/final-project/README.md

 ## Presentation Guidelines
 **– DUE TUES, FEB 27 (11AM)**

-At the end of this project, you'll present your accomplishments with a 10-minute presentation on **TUES, FEBRUARY 27**.

 ###### What should I cover during my presentation?

-Each presentation should cover the following:
+Final project presentations should be **no longer than 10 minutes** and cover the following questions:

 - [ ] What was your motivation to build this project?
 (WHO, WHAT, WHY)
 - [ ] What is the core functionality of your app?